5 Simple Tips To Improve On The Track

 Keep the basics in mind, and you’ll soon find your groove.
 Work on improving those laptimes a small amount at a time.
 You’ll then relax and be able to unlock your full potential.

 Want to know more?
-Check out our Karting Tips page for detailed info on driving technique and racecraft.
-Even better, come and practice for yourself – with sessions starting from as little as £15.00 for 20 Minutes there’s no excuse not to!
+Check out our Go Karting Tips page for detailed info on driving technique and racecraft.
+Even better, come and practice for yourself.
+Fancy karting in Milton Keynes?
+With sessions starting from as little as £15.00 for 20 Minutes there’s no excuse not to!